 - This tour is subject to a $20.00 per person fuel surcharge.

 - The days and dates this tour runs can be seen in the calendar at the top right of this page.

 - The entry fees to all parks are included.

-- Four nights' lodging are included: One night in the small town of Bishop at a minimum three star hotel; one night in Vegas at a minimum three star hotel on the famous Strip (please let us know if there is not at least one person 21 or older in each room as most Vegas hotels require this); two nights at the Quality Inn or similar at Page/Lake Powell.
+- Four nights' lodging are included: One night in the small town of Bishop at the Days Inn or similar; one night in Vegas at a minimum three star hotel on the famous Strip (please let us know if there is not at least one person 21 or older in each room as most Vegas hotels require this); two nights at the Quality Inn or similar at Page/Lake Powell.
+If Page is sold out on one or both nights, we will stay in Kanab and or Flagstaff.
 If the night in Vegas falls over a weekend, convention or holiday period, a higher price may apply.

 - All times are approximate.
 We are not responsible for the consequences of any delays, and this itinerary may change without notice.

 - Prices are based on double occupancy.
 Single, triple and quad rates are also available, and can be seen on checkout.
 There is no tax.

 - After ordering this tour please wait to receive a confirmation email from us before making any plans that are dependent on this tour.

 - The price includes the services of a guide/driver and transportation.